dandi/dandi-archive/README.md

 to call.

 ### Creating a Token
-Visit the URL `/admin/authtoken/token/add/` with a web browser, logging in with the credentials entered during the `createsuperuser` setup step.
+Visit the URL `/admin` with a web browser, logging in with the credentials entered during the `createsuperuser` setup step (login might be the email you entered).
+Then go to `/swagger` and use `GET /auth/token` end-point.
-Select your user from the drop-down, and click SAVE.
-Copy the token value from the KEY column in the token listing.

 ### Supplying the Token
 In API endpoint calls, add the `Authorization` HTTP header with a value of